syncfusion-content/javascript-docs/js/api/ejSlider.md

-Specifies the animation behaviour of the slider.
+Specifies the animation behavior of the slider.